AlexHaible/AlexHaible/README.md

 I'm currently learning all I can about Laravel and related frameworks like Tailwind, Alpine.js and LiveWire.
 Exciting stuff!

-How to reach me would be by headin' on over to [my portfolio site](https://alex.quest/contact) and me a message via the contact form.
+How to reach me would be by headin' on over to [my portfolio site](https://alex.quest/contact) and toss me a message via the contact form.

 ![AlexHaible's GitHub Stats](https://github-readme-stats.vercel.app/api?username=alexhaible&count_private=true&hide=stars&theme=tokyonight)